kazijawad/Viewfinder/README.md

 # Viewfinder

-Viewfinder is an optical character recognition program that analyzes written code and executes the code.
-The user will have the option to upload an image, which will be analyzed and executed.
+Viewfinder is an optical character recognition program that analyzes written math problems and solves for the variables.
+The user will have the option to upload an image, which can then be solved for through a trained neural network.

 ## Getting Started